skjdghsdjgsdj/noisy-gif-player/README.md

 The repository includes a script called `convert.sh` that runs FFmpeg with very specific arguments to make GIFs and WAVs compatible with the board.

+> ![IMPORTANT]
-At least one GIF must be loaded onto the SD card for the project to function.
-The GIF follows a very specific format.
+> At least one GIF must be loaded onto the SD card for the project to function.
+Each GIF must follow a very specific format.
 A random GIF you find on the internet is unlikely to work.
 Here's how to make a compatible GIF and WAV.

 First, prepare your environment.
 This only needs to be done once: